Krazy Kat: Reprints and compilations

-The daily strips for 1921 to 1923 were reprinted by Pacific Comics Club.
-The 1922 and 1923 books skipped a small number of strips, which have now been reprinted by Comics Revue.
-Comics Revue also published all of the daily strips from September 8, 1930 through December 31, 1934.
+The daily strips for 1921 to 1923 were reprinted by Pacific Comics Club, in two series of different sizes.
+Comics Revue published all of the daily strips from September 8, 1930 through December 31, 1934.
 In 2007, Fantagraphics offered a one-shot reprint of daily strips from 1910s and 1920s, and plans a more complete reprinting of the daily strip in the future.

 Scattered Sundays and dailies have appeared in several collections, including the Grosset & Dunlap book reprinted by Nostalgia Press, but the most readily available sampling of Sundays and dailies from throughout the strip's run is Krazy Kat: The Comic Art of George Herriman, published by Harry N. Abrams, Inc. in 1986.
 It includes a detailed biography of Herriman and was, for a long time, the only in-print book to republish Krazy Kat strips from after 1940.
 Although it contains over 200 strips, including many color Sundays, it is light on material from 1923 to 1937.
 Small selections of dailies appear in literary anthologies published by The Green Bag.